bdleasure/impossibledb/ROADMAP.md

 If you're interested in contributing to ImpossibleDB, here are the best ways to get started:

-1. **HTTP Client Implementation** - Implementing the actual HTTP client for communicating with the server
+1. **Transaction Support** - Completing the server-side transaction components
-2. **Transaction Support** - Completing the server-side transaction components
+2. **Advanced Query Features** - Adding full-text search, geospatial queries, and other advanced features
-3. **Advanced Query Features** - Adding full-text search, geospatial queries, and other advanced features
+3. **Performance Optimization** - Implementing caching for improved performance
-4. **Performance Optimization** - Implementing caching for improved performance
+4. **Conflict Detection** - Implementing conflict detection and resolution mechanisms
-5. **Error Handling** - Adding more comprehensive error handling and retry logic
+5. **Lock Management** - Developing distributed locking for concurrent operations

 For each contribution, please follow the guidelines in [DEVELOPMENT_WORKFLOW.md](./DEVELOPMENT_WORKFLOW.md) and ensure your code aligns with the project structure in [PROJECT_MAP.md](./PROJECT_MAP.md).